Tottenham must capitalise on the positives of outstanding Champions League run | Malay Mail

 Only a year ago, Liverpool were mourning defeat too in a Champions League final, to Real Madrid, having finished beneath Spurs, and 25 points adrift of Manchester City, in the Premier League table.

-Yet in the immediate aftermath of the club’s sixth European Cup triumph last night, their players were still referring to that loss in Kiev, often unprompted, injecting it into the narrative to explain where this latest success began.
+Yet in the immediate aftermath of the club’s sixth European Cup triumph on Saturday night, their players were still referring to that loss in Kiev, often unprompted, injecting it into the narrative to explain where this latest success began.

 “Everything happens for a reason,” said Mohamed Salah.
 “When last year we lost the final, I think we were meant to come back and win it this time.”